Anchor regression: heterogeneous data meets causality: Numerical examples

 For each tissue, the gene expressions and additional covariates are available.
 These covariates contain geno-typing principal components, PEER factors, sex and genotyping platform.
-The geno-typing principal components and PEER factors account for some (but not all) of the confounding sources of expression variation \citep{stegle2012using}.
+The geno-typing principal components and PEER factors (which are constructed from covariates and gene expressions) account for some (but not all) of the confounding sources of expression variation, such as batch effects, environmental influences and sample history \citep{stegle2012using}.
 Originally, it has been suggested to include the PEER factors when regressing gene expression on genotype.
-Here, we use them in an analysis of co-expression, in spirit similarly to \citep{furlotte2011, Steglenips}.
-We will use these additional covariates as the anchor variables\footnote{A priori, another obvious choice of anchor variables are the tissues.
+Here, we use them in an analysis of co-expression, in spirit similarly to \citet{furlotte2011} or \citet{Steglenips}.
+We will use these additional covariates as the anchor variables\footnote{From a theoretical standpoint, using the tissues as anchor is a reasonable choice as well.
 However, the empirical conditional expectations of each gene expression given the tissues is zero.
-The gene expressions have been normalized within each tissue and hence using the tissues as the anchor variable is not sensible.}.
-Strictly speaking, the PEER factors are not exogeneous as they are computed partially on the dataset and their distribution changes from tissue to tissue.
-However, for each tissue they can be seen as a proxy for some (but not all) confounding sources of variation.
-The confounding variation explained by the covariates potentially changes between the tissues.
+The gene expressions have been normalized within each tissue and hence using the tissues as the anchor variable is not meaningful for this dataset.}.
+We consider combinations of biological entities, and the PEER factors are partially computed from the gene expressions.
+Therefore, strictly speaking, the assumptions in Section~\ref{sec:anchor-stability} are not satisfied.
+Assuming, however, that these PEER factors and geno-typing principal components are correlated with confounding sources of variation, using anchor stability with these proxy variables as anchor may still increase replicability of feature selections across data sets.
+Note that using anchor stability is justified even in cases where anchors are endogeneous, see the discussion in Section~\ref{sec:anchor-stability} and the corresponding theorem in the Appendix, Section~\ref{sec:gener-vers-theor}.